-BRCA1 or BRCA2 mutation research may offer treatment option to certain patientsSeptember 20th, 2012 in Cancer /
+BRCA1 or BRCA2 mutation research may offer treatment option to certain patientsSeptember 20, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Ongoing research at the Methodist Cancer Center could reveal whether metastatic breast cancer patients with BRCA gene mutations are particularly responsive to a drug regimen that includes Veliparib, an investigational drug believed to hamper cancer cells.